xmrrabbitx/cryptodorea/readme.txt

 = Which blockchain network are supported? =

-For now, it supports Arbitrium One Network; in the future, there will be more network support.
+For now, it supports Arbitrum One Network; in the future, there will be more network support.

 = Does Cryptodorea integrate with WooCommerce? =